magicblock-labs/solana-generals/README.md

 The `backend` folder contains all smart contract code, it uses MagicBlock's BOLT.

-The smart contracts should already be deployed on testnet.
+The smart contracts should already be deployed on devnet.

 You can also locally run the integration tests: